IlginIcozu/poan/README.md

 # Poan

 Poan is an interactive audiovisual work.

-In order to see the work click [here](https://ilginicozu.github.io/poan/)
+Click [here](https://ilginicozu.github.io/poan/) to go to work.

 ### Introductions